 |

 Location

-We are located in the Westec Business Park in Eugene, Oregon, nestled in the Willamette Valley approximately 100 miles
+We are located at a light-industrial site in Eugene, Oregon, nestled in the Willamette Valley approximately

+|